jasand-pereza/custom-post-types-to-csv/README.md

 * Put the "custom-post-types-to-csv" folder in your plugins directory.
 * Activate in the Wordpress admin.

+#### Wordpress Requirements
+This version has only been tested with Wordpress versions 3.5 and up.
+Testing still needs to be done to make sure this is suitable for older versions.
+Use at your own risk.

 #### Path changes
 You may need to change the relative path of the $install_dir in download.php to match your installations root directory.